qedsoftware/masked_normxcorr/README.md

 EXAMPLES
 ===============
-In this example we will use masked template matching to find the Batman logo.
+In this example, we will use maximization of masked cross-correlations to locate the Batman logo in a scene.
+The images we will use for this example are shown below, and can be downloaded as an archive <a href="http://qe-design.com/masked_xcorr/images/test_images.zip">here</a>.

 fixedImage.jpg (scene):